sigsep/open-unmix-pytorch/docs/training.md

 ## Datasets

-_open-unmix_ uses standard PyTorch [Dataset](https://pytorch.org/docs/stable/data.html#torch.utils.data.Dataset) classes.
-This repository comes with __five__ different datasets which cover a wide range of tasks and applications around source separation.
+_open-unmix_ uses standard PyTorch [`torch.utils.data.Dataset`](https://pytorch.org/docs/stable/data.html#torch.utils.data.Dataset) classes.
+The repository comes with __five__ different datasets which cover a wide range of tasks and applications around source separation.
+Furthermore we also provide a template Dataset if you want to start using your own dataset.
 The dataset can be selected through a command line argument:

 | Argument      | Description                                                            | Default      |
 |----------------------------|------------------------------------------------------------------------|--------------|